-Sharing a large PDF to someone on a slow speed internet connection, is like trying to drink a big milkshake through a straw...it takes a long time.
+Sharing a large PDF with someone on a slow-speed internet connection is like trying to drink a big milkshake through a straw...it takes a long time.

-1) The easiest way to keep your file sizes small (<1MB) is to break up you big PDF documents into smaller bits.
+1) The easiest way to keep your file sizes small (<1MB) is to break up your big PDF documents into smaller bits.

 2) Compressing your multi-page PDFs through a free service like ilovepdf.com